 See also: Numeric text field, Text area.

 An input field can be rendered as a time-picker by formatting the input cell as a time-of-day in your spreadsheet.
-Alternatively, you may instruct Molnify to interpret the cell as a time-picker by specifying time in the UI string.

 Example:

-1 Time 12:00:00 time
+1 | Time | 12:00:00 | time |

 This example would create a timepicker titled Time with a default value of 12:00:00.
-Its UI string is time.
+Its UI string is time

 The time input supports the following UI strings: time (required), class, dividerName, hidden, JSOnChange, NOCALC, variable.